r3ply/r3ply/packages/config/README.md

 version = "0.0.1"
 # [Optional, default is true] If false, config is completely ignored.
 enabled = true
-# [Required] The domain that this site is configuring (config must be served from same domain)
+# [Required] The domains that this config belongs to (config must be served from same domain)
+# [Note: an array so you can develop/test changes on one, while serving traffic at the same time on others]
-domain = "your-site.com"
+domains = ["your-site.com"]
 # [Optional, default is r3ply.com] The domains this site expects to receive r3plyies from
 # [Note 1: this can be useful for testing or transitioning to a new r3ply server]
 # [Note 2: glob patterns are allowed here, so you can simply add `*` to accept all r3plies]